yeahml/yeahml/README.md

     h_flip: True
 ```

-The architecture config (where the path to this file is specified above by (`architecture:yaml`) may look similiar to the following:
+The hidden layer architecture config (where the path to this file is specified above by (`hidden:yaml`) may look similiar to the following:

 ```yaml
 layers: